 - Twinkle, twinkle, little star,

 - The first known instance of “zee” being recorded as the correct pronunciation of the letter “z” was in Lye’s New Spelling Book, published in 1677.
-There still was a variety of common pronunciations in North America after this; but by the 19th century, this changed in the United States with “zee” firmly establishing itself thanks to Daniel Webster putting his seal of approval on it in 1827, and, of course, the alphabet song copyrighted in 1835, rhyming “z” with “me”.
+There still was a variety of common pronunciations in North America after this; but by the 19th century, this changed in the United States with “zee” firmly establishing itself thanks to Noah Webster putting his seal of approval on it in 1827, and, of course, the alphabet song copyrighted in 1835, rhyming “z” with “me”.

 - There is a backwards alphabet song composed by Wee Sing that goes like so: Z-Y-X-W-V-and-U–, T-and-S-and-R-and-Q–, P-O-N-M-L-K-J–, I-H-G-F-EDCBA– Now I know my CBAs, Next time won’t you lead the way.